-At 31 December 2021, OQT had loans and overdrafts of RO 225.3 million (USD 585 m) [2020: RO 53.6m (USD 139.2m)] drawn from its facilities, presented as loans and overdrafts in the consolidated statement of financial position.
+At 31 December 2022, OQT had loans and overdrafts of RO 117.5 million (USD 305 million) [2021: RO 225.3 million (USD 585 million)] drawn from its facilities, presented as loans and overdrafts in the consolidated statement of financial position.

-OQT trading activities are primarily financed through:
+OQ Trading activities are primarily financed through:

-- via a syndicated RO 225.3 million (2020: RO 53.6 million) {USD 585 million (2020: USD 139 million)} secured uncommitted Borrowing Base Facility (BBF) from 8 international investment grade commodity trade finance banks, which has a 12-month term ending June 2022.
+- A syndicated USD 1,175 million (2021: USD 840 million) secured uncommitted Borrowing Base Facility (BBF) from 12 international investment grade commodity trade finance banks, which has a 12-month term ending June 2023.
 The facility carries charges and interest at prevailing competitive commercial market rates.
-The BBF is secured by a charge on specific assets of OQT primarily comprised of trade accounts receivables, inventories, bank balances and cash of OQT.
-Applicable financial covenants for the BBF include a requirement for a minimum tangible net worth and current ratio of OQT.
-OQT was compliant with these covenants as at 31 December 2021; and - Numerous uncommitted bilateral working capital credit facilities from a diversified pool of banks totaling RO 402 million (2020: RO 245.7 million) {(USD 1,043m (2020: USD 638m)}.
+The BBF is secured by a charge on specific assets of the Group primarily comprised of trade accounts receivables, inventories, bank balances and cash.
+Applicable financial covenants for the BBF include a requirement for a minimum tangible net worth and current ratio of the Group.
+The Group was compliant with these covenants as at 31 December 2022; - A committed Revolving Credit Facility (RCF), syndicated and unsecured facility for USD 200 million with 8 leading Middle Eastern lending banks for a 12-month term ending in ending February 2023. - Numerous committed and uncommitted bilateral working capital credit facilities from a diversified pool of banks totaling USD 2,408 million (2021: USD 1,043 million).
 The facilities carry charges and interest at prevailing competitive commercial market rates.
 The bilateral facilities are typically secured by the underlying physical commodity transaction, primarily comprised of trade accounts receivables, inventories, bank balances or cash.
-Applicable financial covenants for each bilateral working capital facility include a requirement for a minimum tangible net worth and current ratio of the OQT.
-OQT was compliant with all covenants as at 31 December 2021.
+Applicable financial covenants for each bilateral working capital facility include a requirement for a minimum tangible net worth and current ratio of the Group.
+The Group was compliant with all covenants as at 31 December 2022; and